The 10 Highest-Grossing Summer Movies Of 2014

 - Paramount was the only studio to have a movie hit $US1 billion this year.

+- Though “Guardians” was huge at home, “22 Jump Street” had the best domestic revenue share stateside.

-- Universal Pictures doesn’t break the top 10.
-It’s highest-grossing movie of the year so far has been comedy “Neighbours” ($264.7 million worldwide).
+- Universal Pictures doesn’t break the top ten.
+It’s highest-grossing movie of the year so far has been sci-fi flick “Lucy” starring Scarlett Johansson as a superhero ($270.2 million worldwide).

 Business Insider Emails & Alerts